wp-plugins/wp-symposium-toolbar/readme.txt

 == Screenshots ==

 1. The WP Symposium Profile menu appended to the WordPress User Menu ("My Account"), along with notification icons (and the Search field will no longer push others...)
+2. On top of the first section of the options, extensive help provided by the WP help tabs
+3. Ever dreamt of attaching your custom menu to the WP Toolbar ?
+Now your dream comes true...

 == Changelog ==